-You're meant to have some questions after watching Prometheus, the new space epic (and sorta-prequel to Alien) from director Ridley Scott and writers Damon Lindelof and Jon Spaihts.
+You’re meant to have some questions after watching Prometheus, the new space epic (and sorta-prequel to Alien) from director Ridley Scott and writers Damon Lindelof and Jon Spaihts.
 But do any of them have answers, or are they simply teases for the potential sequel?
-Vulture saw the movie a few weeks ago, and we've collected the ten questions we haven't stopped asking each other since, from the obvious to the extra-textually head-scratching.
-If you've got answers or theories, let us know!
+Vulture saw the movie a few weeks ago (you can read David Edelstein’s review here), and we’ve collected the ten questions we haven’t stopped asking each other since, from the obvious to the extra-textually head-scratching.
+If you’ve got answers or theories, let us know!
 And beware: Some heavy-duty SPOILERS are contained from here on out.

 Why does Michael Fassbender’s android slip some gooey alien poison to Logan Marshall-Green?

 The motives of David, the silky robot played by Fassbender, remain inscrutable throughout the film.
 Yes, Marshall-Green’s character has been a dick to him for most of the movie, but what does David plan to accomplish by mutating him through the goo?
 Could he possibly have foreseen the wild chain of events that would lead to Marshall-Green then impregnating Noomi Rapace with an alien baby who spawns another, more familiar Alien with an Engineer?
 Or was David just feeling peeved that day?
 Either way, the android was putting the entire mission – and crew – in jeopardy.